mitexleo/fediroma/docs/docs/installation/netbsd_en.md

 $ sudo -Hu pgsql -g pgsql psql -f config/setup_db.psql
 ```

-Postgres allows connections from all users without a password by default.
+PostgreSQL allows connections from all users without a password by default.
 To
 fix this, edit `/usr/pkg/pgsql/data/pg_hba.conf`.
 Change every `trust` to
 `password`.

-Once this is done, restart Postgres with `# /etc/rc.d/pgsql restart`.
+Once this is done, restart PostgreSQL with `# /etc/rc.d/pgsql restart`.

 Run the database migrations.
 You will need to do this whenever you update with `git pull`: